thecodingmachine/utils.common.conditioninterface/README.md

 ----------------

 This package comes with a few utility classes:

-- TrueCondition: always returns true
+- `TrueCondition`: always returns true
-- FalseCondition: always returns false
+- `FalseCondition`: always returns false
-- AndCondition: performs a logical AND between child conditions
+- `AndCondition`: performs a logical AND between child conditions
-- OrCondition: performs a logical OR between child conditions
+- `OrCondition`: performs a logical OR between child conditions
-- NotCondition: performs a logical NOT on a condition
+- `NotCondition`: performs a logical NOT on a condition
+- `BoolToCondition`: wraps boolean into condition interface (useful to set it dynamically)

 Mouf package